 A large number of taxa occupying the middle trophic levels in the EPO ecosystem-generically referred to as "forage" species-play a key role in providing a trophic link between primary producers at the base of the food web and the upper-trophic-level predators, such as tunas and billfishes.
 Some small forage fishes are incidentally caught in the EPO by purse-seine vessels on the high seas, mostly in sets on floating objects, and by coastal artisanal fisheries, but are generally discarded at sea.
-Catches of these species are presented in Table J-7 with key species as identified by catch data presented in Figure J-6 for the large-vessel purse-seine fishery, with the majority of catches coming from floating object sets.
+Catches of these species are presented in Table J-7 with key species as identified by catch data presented in Figure J-6 for the large-vessel purse-seine fishery.

-Bullet and frigate tunas (Scombridae) are by far the most commonly reported forage species with estimated annual catches averaging 1,021 t from 1993-2022.
-However, their catches have declined from 1,921 in 2005 to 699 t in 2022 (Figure J-6).
-Triggerfishes (Balistidae) and filefishes (Monacanthidae) are the second most commonly reported forage group with annual estimated catches averaging 262 t and totaling 545 t in 2022.
-Catches for this group peaked in 2004 at 922 t but have otherwise been variable.
-Annual catches of sea chubs (Kyphosidae) have averaged 17 t, and have remained minimal with 22 t in 2022.
-Lastly, annual catches of the various species in the category 'epipelagic forage fishes' averaged 7 t with 15 t estimated to be caught in 2022.
-A total of 128 t of bullet and frigate tunas and 84 t of triggerfishes and filefishes caught in floating-object sets were reported by observers on the limited number of trips on small purse-seine vessels that carried an observer in 2022.
-Catches of all other species or species groups of small fishes were minimal (≤3 t) (Table J-8).
+Bullet and frigate tunas (Scombridae) are by far the most commonly reported forage species with estimated annual catches averaging 1,008 t from 1993-2023.
+However, their catches have declined from 1,921 in 2005 to 597 t in 2023 (Figure J-6).
+Triggerfishes (Balistidae) and filefishes (Monacanthidae) are the second most commonly reported forage group with annual estimated catches averaging 271 t and totaling 522 t in 2023.
+Combined catches for these two groups peaked in 2004 at 922 t but have otherwise been variable.
+Annual catches of sea chubs (Kyphosidae) have averaged 16 t and have remained minimal with 12 t in 2023.
+Lastly, annual catches of the various species in the category 'epipelagic forage fishes' averaged 7 t with 8 t estimated to be caught in 2023.

+A total of 253 t of bullet and frigate tunas and 122 t of triggerfishes and filefishes caught in floating-object sets were reported by observers on the limited number of trips on small purse-seine vessels that carried an observer in 2023.
+Catches of all other species or species groups (4 taxa) of small fishes were minimal ( $\leq 2$ t) (Table J-8).